little-apps/LittleJWTDocs/guard.md

      * This does NOT check if the JWT is valid.
      *
      * @param string $token
-     * @return JWT JWT instance or null if unable to be parsed.
+     * @return JsonWebToken JWT instance or null if unable to be parsed.
      */
-    public function parseToken(string $token)
+    public function parse(string $token)
     {
         // ...
     }